 Supporting Our Pollinators

 We often get asked by individuals and businesses about keeping bees for biodiversity.
 Keeping a colony of honey bees requires free time, a good knowledge of how the colony operates and how to spot pests and diseases.
 Honey bees are livestock which need to be cared for.
-Most beekeepers find it a hugely rewarding hobby or business, even when mid-season it can feel a little chaotic.
-If you’d like to explore beekeeping as a hobby further, please get in touch with our Membership Secretary to join.
+You may have thoughts of keeping one colony of bees in your garden or place of work, but honeybees have a natural drive to swarm and one hive quickly becomes two or more, or 20,000 bees set off from the hive before settling somewhere nearby, sometimes more than once.
+Bees sting; depending on the colony and conditions within the hive, an overzealous guard bee could sting anyone in the vicinity of the hive.
+A bee sting can be painful at best or cause anaphylaxis at worst.
+Most beekeepers, however, find beekeeping a hugely rewarding hobby or business, even when mid-season, it can feel a little chaotic and full of surprises.
+If you’d still like to explore beekeeping as a hobby further, please get in touch with our Membership Secretary to join.

-Other bees include our bumble bees, of which there are 24 species in the UK, most of which are social, meaning they live together in a small colony.
+Other bees include our bumble bees, of which there are 24 species in the UK, most of which are social, meaning they live together in a small colony, from Spring till Autumn.

 Hoverflies, as adults, feed exclusively on nectar and pollen, which makes them incredibly important pollinators.
 Adult hoverflies pollinate 70% of our wild flowers in the UK and numerous crops (around 50% of all crop pollination worldwide).